aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/ter/ter.rst

 Terminal parameters
 -------------------

-The Terminal is an observer module that reads the information to display from the monitor in real time.
+The terminal is an observer module that reads and display the monitor informations in real time.
+The terminal displays two types of results:

-.. hint:: The intermediate results are dumped on the **error output** of the program when the final display is made on the **standard output**.
+**intermediate results** and **final results**.
+The intermediate results are printed on the **error output** during the simulation of a noise point and refreshed at a defined frequency (see the :ref:`ter-ter-freq` parameter).
+On the other hand, the final results are printed on the **standard output** once the simulation of the noise point is over.
-   So when launching |AFF3CT| you can redirect the last one to a file to save results and still seeing the intermediate reports on your terminal.
-   See :ref:`user_simulation_overview` for more details about how to launch
-   |AFF3CT|.

-.. note:: Intermediate results of a same noise point are always displayed on the same line.
-They finish with a carrier return **\\r** character.

-.. _ter-ter-freq:

-``--ter-freq``
-""""""""""""""

-   :Type: integer
-   :Default: 500
-   :Examples: ``--ter-freq 1``

-Set the display frequency (refresh time) in *[ms]*, for each iteration.
-Setting 0 disables the refresh to dump only the final result.

-When MPI is enabled, this value is by default set to the same value than the :ref:`sim-sim-mpi-comm` argument.

-.. _ter-ter-no:

-``--ter-no``
-""""""""""""

-Disable completely the terminal report.

 .. _ter-ter-type: